SilentCatD/react-state-view-controller/README.md

 import { useController } from 'react-state-view-controller'

 const Counter2Provider = ({ children }) => {
-  const controller = useController(CounterContext)
+  // We can get the CounterController here because it's Provider is above this component. const controller = useController(CounterContext)

   return <CounterContext2.Provider create={() => new CounterController2()}>{children}</CounterContext2.Provider>
 }
 ```